 Interpreting The Results

-Even more strange is the fact that the Orca 58, one of the darker colored coolers won the ice challenge!
+Even more powerful is the fact that the Orca 58, one of the darker colored coolers won the ice challenge!
 We can say this is no fluke, as the Orca 58 was the strongest performing cooler in our previous Five Day Ice Challenge.
+Actually, this shouldn’t come as a huge surprise considering the fact that many of these coolers are utilizing 2-3″ of insulation.
+Therefore, the inside of the cooler is more than protected from the external elements.

 The Yeti Tundra 45 (actually 37Q) was the smallest cooler in this test and it finished 5th out of 12 coolers.
 Beating out larger coolers like Black Rock 52Q & Pelican 55Q.
 From this we can conclude that size does matter, but again does not carry as much weight as a contributing factor in ice retention times.